An official website of the United States government

 Mission

-The Joint Nuclear Operations Center (JNOC) directs and delivers Strategic Bomber, Intercontinental Ballistic Missile (ICBM), and Reconnaissance capabilities to U.S. Strategic Command (USSTRATCOM) for the planning and execution of sovereign options for allied assurance, deterrence of global aggression, defense of vital United States interests and swift defeat of our adversaries.
+The Joint Nuclear Operations Center directs and delivers Strategic Bomber, Intercontinental Ballistic Missile (ICBM), and near real-time Nuclear Command, Control, and Communications (NC3) reporting capabilities to U.S. Strategic Command (USSTRATCOM) for planning and execution of sovereign options for allied assurance, deterrence of Global aggression, defense of vital United States interests, and swift defeat of our adversaries.
+The JNOC specifically manages nuclear bombers, ICBMs, and sustains alert forces in support of USSTRATCOM.
+The JNOC also provides the Joint Forces Air Component Commander (JFACC) and Air Forces Strategic (AFSTRAT) operational expertise on unit capabilities and limitations.

 Vision